google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 * Add your fuzzer to the list in [.github/workflows/fuzzers.yml](https://github.com/google/fuzzbench/blob/master/.github/workflows/fuzzers.yml) to enable building it in our CI.
-This will build and briefly run your fuzzers on all benchmarks when you a open a pull request to submit them.
+This will build and briefly run your fuzzer on all benchmarks when you a open a pull request to submit it.

 ## Requesting an experiment

 The FuzzBench service automatically runs experiments that are requested by users once a day.
-When you want the FuzzBench service to run an experiment on specific fuzzers fuzzer, add an experiment to [service/experiment-requests.yaml](https://github.com/google/fuzzbench/blob/master/service/experiment-requests.yaml).
+If you want the FuzzBench service to run an experiment on specific fuzzers (such as the one you are adding): add an experiment request to [service/experiment-requests.yaml](https://github.com/google/fuzzbench/blob/master/service/experiment-requests.yaml).
-That file explains what an experiment request looks like.
+That file explains how to do this.
-FuzzBench will generate a report comparing your fuzzer to the latest run of other fuzzers, so you only need to include fuzzers that you've modified in a meaningful way (i.e. results are likely affected by your change).
+After the experiment, FuzzBench will generate a report comparing your fuzzer to the latest run of other fuzzers, so you only need to include fuzzers that you've modified in a meaningful way (i.e. results are likely affected by your change).
-Running `make validate-experiment-request` do validate your request.
+Running `make presubmit` to validate your request.

 ## Submitting your fuzzer